Milan Township, Allen County, Indiana: Chamberlain Settlement

-The village of Chamberlain arose when one of the first township settlers, Alvin Hall, requested that a post office be placed in the “western part of the township.”
+The village of Chamberlain arose when one of the first township settlers, Alvin Hall, requested that a post office be placed in the "western part of the township."
 The request was granted, and Lorenzo D. George became the appointed postmaster.
 Chamberlain, located just southwest of Barnett Chapel on the Old Ridge Road in Section 4 of the township, began its own decline around 1870, and the post office was relocated to St. Joseph Township at that time.

 One-room district schoolhouses

 Support for rural public schools originated with the Federal Land Ordinance of 1785, which began the land surveys that laid out townships and sections across the growing nation.
 Every township was to consist of thirty-six sections containing 640 acres each.
 Section 16 and later, in 1848, section 36, were set aside to support schools.

-That ordinance largely failed in Indiana, but a few townships actually did use their surveyed “Section 16’s” for educational purposes, as prescribed in the ordinance.
+That ordinance largely failed in Indiana, but a few townships actually did use their surveyed "Section 16's" for educational purposes, as prescribed in the ordinance.

 Following statehood in 1816, the Indiana General Assembly then passed a complex series of acts (in 1824, 1849, and 1852) to organize and develop the public school system at the state, county, and township levels.
 School districts were created and given the authority to establish district schools at the township level.
 School district representatives were to be elected to the township trustees.
 State and local tax-support was provided on a county-by-county basis.

 A number of schoolhouses were then built soon following 1852, but the majority were ultimately constructed following the Civil War.
 By 1900, over 8,000 one-room schools stood statewide.

 Later, with changes in demographics and the onset of school consolidations, the General Assembly gave the State Superintendent the means to close districts where attendance was under 12 pupils.

-Today there are over 700 surviving one-room schoolhouse structures in Indiana; the majority of these date from 1865 - 1900.
+Today there are over 700 surviving one-room schoolhouse structures in Indiana; the majority of these date from 1865 to 1900.

-Milan Township had at least 13 “District” schools.
+Milan Township had at least 13 "District" schools.

-What was to become “District School No. 1” was actually the first school constructed in the township.
+What was to become "District School No. 1" was actually the first school constructed in the township.
 It opened in a log building in 1845; the first teacher was Catherine Shell.
 The structure was replaced by a frame building in 1857 when it officially became a District School.
 That building was erected by Alvin Hall, who was the first carpenter in the township.

 While "Brush College" appears to have been a popular designation at the time (i.e., the term was also used in Cedar Creek Township and in Huntington County), some muse that this one-room district schoolhouse in the "brushy woods" may have been a site to train teachers.